-A major goal of the department is to provide a number of opportunities for all Smith students to work one-on-one or in small groups with members of the faculty.
-In addition to various research opportunities, there are a number of other opportunities available to Smith students during the course of the academic year.
+In addition to research opportunities, there are a number of other opportunities available to Smith students during the course of the academic year.
 Here are just a few:

 The success of our introductory course (PSY 100) depends on the contribution of paid student assistants or proctors.
 Teaching assistants may participate in and lead small group discussion, advise students on the selection and development of paper topics, do interview testing and work with students on their oral presentations.
 By participating in a general review of psychology, senior majors develop a coherent overview of the diverse areas that constitute psychology today.
 For those who are planning to apply to graduate school, teaching assistantships provides an excellent review for the Graduate Record Examinations.